Article co-written by Marion Duchatelet and Jonathan Loriaux.

 Very often, the The campaign sending schedule built by the marketing managers is based on the sales actions produced by the sales network.
 The newsletters and promotional emails then push products to a vast base of contacts.
 But, this base is composed of heterogeneous groups of people for whom, it is necessary to adapt the speech and the products put forward.
 This leads to a multiplication of email campaigns.
 We send more campaigns to more segments for the same sending date.

-Industrialize email creation becomes essential for brands.
-Moreover, campaign management tools invest in R&D to have an 'email builder' functionality that holds up and/or set up connectors withemail builder.
+Industrialize email creation becomes indispensable for brands.
+Moreover, campaign management tools are investing in R&D to ensure that their 'email builder' functionality holds up, and/or are setting up connectors with email builder tools.

 Towards more storytelling